sijakret/lit-shared-state/samples/Custom Storage.md

 If you intend on serializing and deserializing more complex state we recommend [class-transformer](https://www.npmjs.com/package/class-transformer).
 It provides a set of straight forward decorators to make your (nested) state (de)serializable.

-Take a lookt at section [Putting-it-all-together](#Putting-it-all-together) for an example on how to do this.
+Take a lookt at section [Sample Apps](#Sample-Apps) for an example on how to do this.

 #### Relevant APIs